 You’ve already got the tool to create strong passwords for each account, so make sure to use Dashlane to generate strong, random, and unique passwords for each of your accounts.

 Regularly visit your Identity Dashboard and use the information provided there to keep your data secure.
-The dashboard keeps you abreast of changes in your Password Health score, and is where you can always find security alerts affecting you.
+The dashboard keeps you abreast of changes in your Password Health Score, and is where you can always find security alerts affecting you.
 Deal with your compromised or weak passwords in the Password Health feature, and be sure to take action whenever you are notified of a breach.

-Feel free to visit the Security section of our Help Center for more information on protecting your accounts.
+Visit the Security section of our Help Center for more information on protecting your accounts.